 The motorcyclist usually has the right-of-way in left turn motorcycle accidents.
 However, after a motorcycle crash, many insurance companies will do their best to place some or all of the blame on the motorcyclist even if he had the right-of-way.

 An Orange County motorcycle accident attorney can help you get fair compensation for your physical injuries, emotional trauma, medical bills, lost wages, disfigurement, property damage and other losses.
-To learn more, contact an Orange County motorcycle accident attorney at Allen, Flatt, Ballidis and Leslie and ask to schedule a free legal consultation.
+To learn more, contact Allen Flatt Ballidis & Leslie and ask to schedule a free legal consultation.